 </script>

-Apply formulas and flowcharts in content
+Apply formulas and flowcharts in the content

-After completing the above settings, you can use Markdown syntax to write mathematical formulas and flowcharts in the "Document Content" editor when creating or editing documents in the AnQiCMS backend.
+After completing the above settings, you can use Markdown syntax to write mathematical formulas and flowcharts in the 'Document Content' editor when creating or editing documents in the AnQiCMS backend.

 Mathematical formula:You can use LaTeX syntax to write mathematical formulas.

-• Inline formula (inline math):Use$公式内容$For example, encapsulate.$E=mc^2$.
+• Inline formula (inline math):Use$公式内容$Enclosed, for example$E=mc^2$.

 $$